erickim713/DesignProject/dp7/README.md

 * Introduction:
 	> Thank you for participating in our user study.
 	We found that people who go out to drink often find their wallets empty, glasses broken or missing, call histories that are unexplainable.
 Our Drunken Path web application aims to help users who often go out to drink recollect their memories about what they did last night.
 We hope that you are able to have a fun and helpful experience while recalling your memories from your drunk nights through our web application.

 * Informed consent:
 	> We need your personal information to analyze our project’s results for future improvements.
-We will collect your age, gender, occupation data.
+We will collect your photo, age, gender, and occupation data.
 Do you agree?

 * Tutorial:
 	* To test our app's intuitiveness, affordance, and learnability we have no tutorial or training.